spectrocloud/librarium/content/docs/00-release-notes.md

 - The login banner message in Palette is now also exposed in the Palette CLI.
 Users logging in to Palette through the CLI will receive the same message as those logging in through the UI.
 Refer to the [Login Banner](/tenant-settings/login-banner) documentation to learn more.

 - You can now configure the logout timer for users in Palette.
-This allows you to set the amount of time a user can be inactive before they are automatically logged out of Palette.
-By default this is set to 240 minutes.
+This allows you to set the time a user can be inactive before they are automatically logged out of Palette.
+The default value is 240 minutes.

 - You can now access Palette documentation directly from the Palette UI.
 This allows you to quickly access the documentation for the page you are currently on.
 You can find the documentation link in the top right corner of the Palette UI.

-- Palette now supports the ability for you to configure the the time interval for node repeval.
+- Palette now supports configuring the time interval for node repaves.
 In the scenario of a node repavement, the time interval is the amount of time that Palette waits before it starts the node replacement process on other nodes in the cluster.
 The default time interval is 15 minutes.

 ## Edge